core-wg/cocoa/draft-ietf-core-cocoa.md

 room for combining the base specification with advanced congestion control mechanisms with higher performance.

-This specification defines some simple advanced CoRE Congestion Control mechanisms, Simple CoCoA.
-It is making use of input from simulations and experiments in real networks.
+This specification defines some simple advanced CoRE Congestion Control mechanisms, CoCoA.
+The core of these mechanisms is a Retransmission TimeOut (RTO) algorithm that makes use of Round-Trip Time (RTT) estimates, in contrast with how the RTO is determined as per the base CoAP specification (RFC 7252).
+The mechanisms defined in this document have relatively low complexity, yet they improve the default CoAP RTO algorithm.
+The design of the mechanisms in this specification has made use of input from simulations and experiments in real networks.

 --- middle